Mario Andretti

 Andretti returned to full-time IndyCar racing in 1982, placing third in the standings with Patrick, amongst winning the Michigan 500.
 After finishing third again with Newman/Haas in his 1983 campaign, he won his fourth IndyCar title in 1984, 15 years after the previous and his first sanctioned by CART.
 He won the Pocono 500 in 1986 and remained with Newman/Haas until 1994; his victory at Phoenix in 1993 made him the oldest winner in IndyCar history, aged 53, as well as the first driver to win a race in four different decades.
 Andretti retired with 52 wins, 65 pole positions, and 141 podiums in IndyCar.
 His 111 official victories on major circuits across several motorsport disciplines saw his name become synonymous with speed in American popular culture.
 (Note: Alternatively given as 109.)
 His sons, Michael and Jeff, were both racing drivers, the former winning the CART title in 1991 and previously owning Andretti Global.
-Andretti is set to serve on the board of directors of Cadillac in Formula One from its debut season onwards.
-Andretti was inducted into the International Motorsports Hall of Fame in 2000.
+Andretti serves on the board of directors of Cadillac in Formula One from its debut in onwards.
+He was inducted into the International Motorsports Hall of Fame in 2000.